 Some weeks you'll discover it's a journalistic story and other times it'll be a comedy routine instead.
 Over 2.5 million people regularly download and listen to This American Life, so you should make sure you're one of them to figure out whether this is the show for you.

 Even a few years after its release, you've probably heard of S-Town, and that's because it scored over 10 million downloads in the first four days it was live.
-It features investigative journalism from the super intelligent minds of the people behind This American Life and Serial, so it's well worth your time.
+It features investigative journalism from the super intelligent minds of the people behind This American Life (opens in new tab) and Serial (opens in new tab), so it's well worth your time.

 It revolves around a murder investigation, and we're not going to share any more than that as it could quite easily be considered a spoiler.
 It's a fascinating story that takes twists you'll never see coming, and adds up to a fascinating profile of one unforgettable individual.